Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 # and i see my guesses
 ```

-So my idea was right an I will not go deepr into it.
+So my idea was right an I will not go deeper into it.
 Moving forward, I see another slice being added to, which is at `flagdle_game[5]`.
 It's type is `[]*flagdle.BoardRow`.
 I find the type from the call to the function `growSlice`, which takes a pointer to the type of the element being added.
 ```c
 v75 = v65[7];